MoneyFox/MoneyFox/README.md

 Windows (please send me your Microsoft Account that I can give you access to the beta flights)

 [Android](https://play.google.com/apps/testing/com.applysolutions.moneyfox)
+(You can also opt-in for the beta in the play store)

 ### Contribution